Best Pubs and Bars Showing Live Irish Sports

 The GAA is home to the greatest amateur sporting spectacles in the world.
 Whether it's football, hurling or camogie few things beat a big game at Croke Park.
 If you're not able to make it to Dublin, you'll be needing a pub showing it, that's where we come in.
 Thankfully there are thousands of smashing sports pubs and bars that specialise in showing Irish Sport on TV.
-Below you will find a list of the best pubs showing GAA.
+Below you will find a list of the best pubs showing GAA in the UK.
 Click on their profile to find out more about them and see what specific matches they will be showing in the coming weeks.

 Pubs & Bars